-Worcester and Somerset Counties \$93.25 per credit hour

-Wicomico County \$97.75 per credit hour
+In-County \$96 per credit hour

-Out-of-County \$209.00 per credit hour
+Out-of-County .\$214.75 per credit hour

-Out-of-State \$258.00 per credit hour
+Out-of-State .\$265.00 per credit hour

-Tuition rates for Wicomico County residents are higher than rates for Worcester and Somerset residents due to a deficit in Wicomico County funding.
+The in-county rate applies to residents of Worcester, Wicomico and Somerset counties.
 The out-of-county rate applies to Maryland residents who live outside of Worcester, Wicomico and Somerset counties.
 The out-of-state rate applies to residents of any state other than Maryland.
+Non-U.S. citizens who meet the requirements of the Maryland Dream Act can pay in-state tuition rates.
+Go to www.worwic.edu/MarylandDreamAct for eligibility information.